Putty knife is a pretty knife!

 13 Amazing Uses of Putty Knives

 You might have brought it for some specific task, which it’s made for.
-That’s to deal with any horror situation while scraping paint, patching the wall, or sealing joints whatsoever!
+That’s to deal with any horror situation while scraping paint from walls, patching, or sealing joints whatsoever!

 But, after reading this article, you’ll be surprised by how many other tasks this blade can handle in your regular life.